Erastuskanyatta/Streams-in-Java/index.md

 }
 ```

->Note: To generate the constructor in the snippet above, right click and select the `generate` option.
+>Note: To generate the constructor in the snippet above, right-click and select the `generate` option.
 In `/generate/constructor`, choose the fields you want the constructor to initialize and hit ok.
-In our case we will select all.
+In our case, we will select all.

 ```java
 import java.util.List;